giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 Since the scope of this guide is not teaching how to build a PKI bundle, we have created a script, `gen_cert.sh`, in the grumpy repository which generates a CA bundle and a key pair for our grumpy server.
 Also we need to provide the CA in the webhook displayed above, in order to allow the Kubernetes API to create a secure connection against our shiny controller.

-__Node:__ Inside the aforementioned script there are comments explaining the commands executed in case you are interested in what was done under the hood.
+__Note:__ Inside the aforementioned script there are comments explaining the commands executed in case you are interested in what was done under the hood.

-For the purpose of this tutorial, our validation webhook configuration must contain an encoded certify authority.
+For the purpose of this tutorial, our validation webhook configuration must contain an encoded certificate authority.
 Besides creating the certificates and the CA, the script later injects it into the manifest used to deploy our server.

 ```
 $ cat manifest.yaml | grep caBundle